ihdk/movie-database/README.md

 # Movie Database

 ## Description
-Presentation React application written in TypeScript to get movies information from open source database [OMDb API](https://www.omdbapi.com/).
+Presentation React application written in TypeScript to get movie information from open source database [OMDb API](https://www.omdbapi.com/).
-Application allows you to search for movies, view their detail information and save them to own favourites list.
+Application allows you to search for movies, view their detail information and save them to your own favourites list.

 Live demo can be found [here](https://ihdk-movie-database.netlify.app/).